BritishBambi/ultimate-game-quiz/README.md

 While devloping gitpod ran into issues displaying a preview of the site on a local network.
 To get around this I had to restart the workspace multiple times so that it would function correctly.
 I then also seeked out a new extension that would improve my preview experience.
 By downloading Live Server, any changes I made would refresh live to me on my other monitor.
 This made the flow of design and experimenting much easier.

 Towards the final stages while creating the high score list I encountered some blue screen errors on my PC.
 To combat this unexpected issue I began to save and commit my efforts more often.
 Fortunatly there were no more crashes during development and I was able to complete the rest of the script without any further crashes.

+At the end of development I had issues with the links working on the deployed version of the site.
+To fix this I had to go to my script files and remove the forward slashes before my page links.
+This would work on a local port but required them to be removed for the live version.

 ## Existing Bugs